aau-claaudia/hpc/README.md

-The AAU HPC pages offers comprehensive information on high-performance computing infrastructure, tools, and support available to students and researchers at Aalborg University, helping them maximize their computational capabilities for academic and research purposes.
+The hpc.aau.dk page offers comprehensive information on high-performance computing infrastructure, tools, and support available to students and researchers at Aalborg University, helping them maximize their computational capabilities for academic and research purposes.